RohanNagar/thunder/scripts/README.md

 Now you're set to run any of the available scripts.

+If you want to run tests using docker-compose, make sure to install `docker` and `docker-compose`.

 ## Explanation of Directories

-* `aws` - This holds templates and scripts that can be used to deploy AWS resources such as DynamoDB tables.
-* `ci` - This holds scripts used by Travis CI, such as pushing a Docker image or running Docker integration tests.
+* `ci` - This holds scripts used by Travis CI, such as pushing a Docker image or running multiple integration tests.
-* `kubernetes` - This holds Kubernetes templates that can be used with few modifications to deploy Thunder on a Kubernetes cluster.
+* `deploy` - This holds scripts and templates that can be used to deploy Thunder and related resources.
 * `lib` - This is source code that is used in the `tools` scripts.
 All code is written in Node.js.
-* `logo` - This holds image files for the Thunder logo.
 * `tests` - This holds the integration test runner script along with a directory for each integration test.
 To add a new test, create a new directory with that test name and add the relevant files: `config.yaml`, `docker-compose.yml`, and `tests.yaml`